scikit-sparse/scikit-sparse/doc/cholmod.rst

 vectors) ``b``, and return either a sparse or dense ``x`` accordingly.

-All methods in this section act on :math:`LDL'` factorizations by default.
+All methods in this section act on `LDL'` factorizations by default.
-Thus `L` refers by default to the matrix returned by :meth:`L_D`, not that returned by :meth:`L` (though conversion is not performed unless necessary).
+Thus `L` refers by default to the matrix returned by :meth:`Factor.L_D`, not that returned by :meth:`Factor.L` (though conversion is not performed unless necessary).

 .. automethod:: Factor.solve_A(b)